wnz27/webLearn/HTML_Practice.md

 HTML is the language used to create the websites you visit everyday.
 It provides a logical way to structure content for websites.

-Let's analyze the acronym "HTML," as it contains a lot of useful information.
-HTML stands for HyperText Markup Language.
+Let's analyze the acronym "HTML," as it contains a lot of useful information.HTML stands for HyperText Markup Language.

 A markup language is a computer language that defines the structure and presentation of raw text.